SalehHindi/hackmit/README.md

 A messaging bot to facilitate donation trading.

 This was initially built as part of the HackMIT competition.
+The main code is in `index.js`.

 # Challenge
 This project is inspired by a paper I read about moral trades.
 The idea is that if two people feel very strongly but oppositely about a cause, they are liable to donate to charities that might have the effect of cancelling each other out.
 For example if someone donates to an organization promising to tighten gun control and someone else donates to an organization with the opposite mission, the money donated might not have a very strong effect in either direction.
 These people might be willing to agree to donate to a third cause they both care about in order to have a greater impact.
 Moral Trader is meant to facilitate these trades.